DataThinkMonkey/EverythingCLI/README.md

 apps is not meant to be complete, but only serve as a reference when looking for a possible replacement by the CLI app.

+## Branches

+* Markdown - Used for converting content from html to md for github.
+* Development - To be used for significant changes and layout.
+* Hotfixes - Quick fixes, usually to links, minor formatting, adding or updating a few items to list.

 # Todo

   * A lot of clean up and re-organization.